Nursultan Nazarbayev: COVID-19

 Nazarbayev created the Biz Birgemiz (lit.
 "We are Together") Fund in March 2020 "to fight the pandemic COVID-19 effectively while supporting the economy".
 As of June 2020, the fund gathered over 28 billion tenge ($69.3 million) to provide financial aid to more than 470,000 families in 23 cities as part of the fund's three waves of assistance.
-Upon his diagnosis with COVID-19 in mid-June of that year, he received calls and telegrams of support from world leaders, including Vladimir Putin and King Abdullah II of Jordan as well as former President of Croatia Stjepan Mesić.
+Upon his diagnosis with COVID-19 in mid-June of that year, he received calls and telegrams of support from world leaders, including Vladimir Putin and King Abdullah II of Jordan as well as former president of Croatia Stjepan Mesić.

 In June 2021, Nazarbayev received a Russian-made Sputnik V vaccine against the virus.
 From there, he urged everyone to get vaccinated due to emergence of the new COVID-19 strains for their health, acknowledging the challenging times happening in amidst of the pandemic and wishing health and wellbeing for the public.

 80th birthday

-He recovered from the virus on 3 July, in time for the celebration of his 80th birthday which was held on 6 July and also coincided with the Day of the Capital City.
+He recovered from the virus on 3 July 2020, in time for the celebration of his 80th birthday which was held on 6 July and also coincided with the Day of the Capital City.
 Nazarbayev received congratulations from leader such as the Armenian President Armen Sarkissian, Russian President Vladimir Putin, former Tatar President Mintimer Shaimiev and former Turkish President Abdullah Gül.
 Former Deputy Minister of Foreign Affairs of Russia Grigory Karasin described Nazarbayev in an interview honoring his birthday as "one of the few world politicians who has a vision of political processes".
 The celebratory events were held virtually due to the COVID-19 pandemic in the country.
-A statue of Nazarbayev in military uniform was unveiled at the National Defense University (an institution that itself which bears his name).
+A statue of Nazarbayev in military uniform was unveiled at the National Defense University (an institution that itself bears his name).